Monthly Comic Ryū

 Monthly Comic Ryū (月刊 Comic リュウ, Gekkan Komikku Ryū) is a Japanese monthly seinen manga and anime magazine published by Tokuma Shoten.
 The magazine was originally a quarterly special issue of Animage, beginning in 1979 before switching to a monthly schedule and finally suspending publication.
 On November 19, 2006, the magazine began to be published again, with the first new issue coming with a DVD of the exclusive OVA Onna Tachiguishi-Retsuden directed by world famous director Mamoru Oshii.
 On June 19, 2018, the magazine ceased printing and became an online magazine.

-Oshii's manga Kerberos & Tachiguishi is serialized in Monthly Comic Ryū since 2006.
-The follow-up of 1990s famous Bio Diver Xenon (重機甲兵ゼノン) by Masaomi Kanzaki, Xenon, is also serialized in the magazine.
-Most famous published series is probably Legend of the Galactic Heroes by Yoshiki Tanaka though.
+Oshii's manga Kerberos & Tachiguishi was serialized in Monthly Comic Ryū in 2006 and 2007.
+The follow-up of 1990s famous Bio Diver Xenon (重機甲兵ゼノン) by Masaomi Kanzaki, Xenon -199X R-, was also serialized in the magazine.
+Most famous published series was probably Legend of the Galactic Heroes by Yoshiki Tanaka and Katsumi Michihara though.
 Monthly Comic Ryū was launched as an "over 30-years-old readers recommended" magazine.